thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 | 0 | 1.00 | 0.95 | 0.98 | 688 |
 | 1 | 0.95 | 1.00 | 0.97 | 632 |

+As we can see the results are really good.
+We have a high accuracy on the test set.

 ### Confusion Matrix

 ![Conf_Matr](img/conf_matr.png)

-As we can se only 33 values were misclassified.
+As we can see only 33 values were misclassified.